ryanabx/ryanabx/README.md

 # Note: All my major repositories have been migrated to [Codeberg](https://codeberg.org/ryanabx).
-I would encourage everyone else who is able to do the same.
+I would encourage everyone else who is able to do so, to do the same.

 Hello!
 I'm Ryan Brue,